 If you don’t make a Will, you are probably going to make a bunch of lawyers rich and possibly bequeath a lot of your money to the Government instead of your family.
 Do the unselfish thing, look after your family first and don’t leave them with the additional stress and costs of a legal minefield, on top of the grief that may accompany your demise.

 So please, for the benefit of those left behind, just sort it out and finalise your estate matters; make a Will.
 Do it now and then forget about it so you can get on with the business of living with a little ‘peace of mind’ for you and your family?

 While you’re at it, also make provision for those situations where you are alive but are incapable of making decisions for yourself due to health and sickness, either temporarily or permanently.
 Have the comfort of knowing that you have made provision for your family or loved ones to have control and manage your ‘health care’ and ‘personal affairs’ when you cannot.

 That’s a far better outcome than doctors, lawyers and judges taking over (for large fees) and making decisions on your behalf that may never have been your wishes or those of your family.
-It would be nice to know that your family and those who have your best interests at heart are making important decisions for you instead of a bunch of people you probably don’t know or possibly will never meet.
+It would be nice to know that your family and those who have your best interests at heart are making important decisions for you instead of a bunch of people you probably don’t know or possibly have never meet.

 Just do it, so everyone can rest in peace…Yes, and while you’re at it, donate your organs.
 I guarantee in perpetuity that you won’t need them.